donghui-dai/donghui-dai.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a PhD student at the [Department of Computing](https://www.comp.polyu.edu.hk/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
+I am a PhD student at the Department of Computing, [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
 Prior to that, I obtained my bachelor's degree at [Sun Yat-sen University](https://www.sysu.edu.cn/) with major in electrical engineering.
+At HKPU, my chief supervisor is [Dr. Lei Yang](https://www4.comp.polyu.edu.hk/~csyanglei/#/pages/profile/about).

 My research interests are wireless system and mobile security.
-At HKPU, my chief supervisor is [Dr. Lei Yang](https://www4.comp.polyu.edu.hk/~csyanglei/#/pages/profile/about).
+Recent works have been accepted in top conferences such as IEEE S&P, ACM MobiCom and USENIX NSDI.

 <i>There's only one corner of the universe you can be sure of improving, and that's your own self.</i>

-## News
-* [2023/12] RFID+ accepted to NSDI'24 with shepherding.

 ## Visitors